What is Depreciation On Equipment?

 #1 – Straight Line Method

-In this method, the same amount is deducted or cost is evenly spread each year until the life of the asset as depreciation.
-The amount of depreciation is calculated after deducting the salvage value.
+In this method, the same amount is deducted as depreciation.
+The depreciation cost is evenly spread each year until the life of the asset.
+The calculation of depreciation amount happens after deducting the salvage value.

 #2 – Written Down Value Method